 Limitation periods vary depending on the specific offense charged.
 And there is no one offense in Texas for "child abuse."
-Several child abuse-related offenses have no limitation period, such as Indecency with a Child, Sexual Assault (under some circumstances), and Continuous Sexual Abuse of Young...Read more »
+Several child abuse-related offenses have no limitation period, such as Indecency with a Child, Sexual Assault (under some circumstances), and Continuous Sexual Abuse...Read more »

 Possibly.
 The charges that the state might bring are sexual assault of a child (this only applies to anything that would have happened while your son was 16), indecency with a child (16 is the age cutoff for this as well) and sexual performance by a child (includes children 17 years old and...Read more »